jacksoom/DTVM/README.md

 Consult: [docs/user-guide.md](docs/user-guide.md) for other CMake options.

-Note: multipass JIT currently only supports the x86-64 target.
+Note: Lazy JIT currently only supports the x86-64 target.

-When the multipass lazy mode is enabled (via the `--enable-multipass-lazy` CLI option), the engine automatically switches between `FLAS`  and `FLAT` modes.

-### Singlepass JIT
+### Other Modes

+DTVM also provides a standalone singlepass JIT and an interpreter by default.
+User can try this simple version via below instructions

+***Singlepass JIT***

 Singlepass JIT mode offers a lightweight alternative that doesn't require LLVM installation.
 It provides cross-platform compatibility, supporting both x86 and ARM64 architectures for flexible deployment options.